arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Show me an example where an Anonymous Function can be useful
 * There are a lot of different type systems: let's talk about static and dynamic type systems, and about strong and weak ones.
 You surely have an opinion and a preference about this topic.
 Would you like to share them, and discuss why and when would you promote one particular type system for developing an enterprise software?
 * What are namespaces useful for?
 Invent an alternative.
-* Talk about Interoperability between Java and C# (choose 2 other arbitrary languages)
+* Talk about Interoperability between Java and C# (in alternative, choose 2 other arbitrary languages)
 * Why do many software engineers not like Java?
 * What makes a good language good and a bad language bad?
 * Write two functions, one Referentially Transparent and the other one Referentially Opaque.
 Discuss.